ramesh-webdev/ramesh-webdev/README.md

 # Hi, I'm Ramesh S 👋

-Full-Stack Developer working on backend-focused web applications using the MERN stack.
+Full-Stack Web Developer working on backend-focused web applications using the MERN stack.

 My work involves building and maintaining production systems where reliability, data flow, and scalability matter more than surface-level UI.